-Unrestricted net position increased in fiscal year 2016 by \$1,206,460 primarily as a result of higher than projected revenues of \$148,234, due to a net of larger indirect and administrative allowances from our grants and a contribution from our Foundation and less revenue received from Corporate and Community Programs and tuition and fees.
-Additionally, expenses were less than projected by \$1,053,776, due to reductions in salaries and benefits because of expected and unexpected turnover and a larger savings in utilities.
-Unrestricted net position decreased in fiscal year 2015 by \$852,067.
-The decrease in 2015 was primarily due to the Northeast Energy Services, Inc. (NORESCO) capital lease termination payout of \$715,531, approved by the College's Board of Trustees on December 16, 2014.
-Unrestricted net position has been designated by the College's Board of Trustees to be used for information technology, deferred maintenance, academic equipment and materials, and a capital fund.
+Unrestricted net assets increased in fiscal year 2016 by \$1,147,553 primarily as a result of higher than projected revenues of \$148,234, due to a net of larger indirect and administrative allowances from our grants and a contribution from our Foundation and less revenue received from Corporate and Community Programs and tuition and fees.
+Additionally, expenses were less than projected by \$1,053,776, due to reductions in salary and benefit costs because of expected and unexpected turnover and a larger savings in utilities.